Make Something Unreal

-Make Something Unreal, also known as $1,000,000 Make Something Unreal Contest and Make Something Unreal Live, is a series of video game development competitions organised by Epic Games which began in 2004, with subsequent competitions in 2008, 2012, and 2013.
+Make Something Unreal, also known as $1,000,000 Make Something Unreal Contest and Make Something Unreal Live, was a series of video game development competitions organised by Epic Games which began in 2004, with subsequent competitions in 2008, 2012, and 2013.
 The contests aimed to reward developers who created mods using the Unreal game engine.
+Make Something Unreal has not returned since the event in 2013.
+Epic Games has since launched Epic MegaGrants, a grant based scheme, in 2019.

 The competition partnered with companies such as Nvidia and Intel and provided competition winners with Unreal Engine licenses, cash prizes, and PC hardware.
 Notable games in the competition included Red Orchestra: Combined Arms, Angels Fall First: Planetstorm and Antichamber.

 Grand prize winners

 $1,000,000 Make Something Unreal Contest (2004)

 The first competition, titled $1,000,000 Make Something Unreal Contest, was held in 2004 in partnership with Nvidia, Digital Extremes, and Atari It was described as "a way to reward a growing community of gamers that are helping to spark the evolution of 3D entertainment".
 The grand prize was US$50,000 and an Unreal Engine 3 license.
 Additionally, US$300,000 worth of computers were awarded, including 50 computers for schools whose students or faculty submitted an entry to the competition.

 During the contest one thousand entrants submitted mods for Unreal Tournament 2003 and Unreal Tournament 2004 across 13 categories.
 Qualifying entries were required to be freely available for download.
 The competition was held in three phases, and grand winners were announced at the Game Developers Conference.

 The grand prize for best mod was awarded to World War II shooter Red Orchestra, developed by Tripwire Interactive, who earned nearly US$80,000 in cash and computer hardware prizes over the course of the contest.
 Tripwire Interactive cite the Make Something Unreal contest as the reason the studio exists.
 Friedrich Kirschner won US$25,000 in the Best Non-Interactive Real Time Movie category for a short film titled The Journey.

 Following the competition, Mark Rein, vice president of Epic Games, stated that "The ultimate beneficiaries were... the game industry as a whole which uncovered some incredibly talented people who will continue to make contributions to the industry for many years to come."